jax-ml/jax-ai-stack/docs/source/JAX_basic_text_classification.md

   name: python3
 ---

-# 1D Convnet for basic text classification
+# Basic text classification with 1D CNN

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jax-ml/jax-ai-stack/blob/main/docs/source/JAX_basic_text_classification.ipynb)

-In this tutorial we learn how to perform text classification from raw text data and train a basic 1D Convnet to perform sentiment analysis using JAX.
+In this tutorial we learn how to perform text classification from raw text data and train a basic 1D Convolutional Neural Network to perform sentiment analysis using JAX.
 This tutorial is originally inspired by ["Text classification from scratch with Keras"](https://keras.io/examples/nlp/text_classification_from_scratch/#build-a-model).

 We will use the IMDB movie review dataset to classify the review to "positive" and "negative" classes.
 We implement from scratch a simple model using Flax, train it and compute metrics on the test set.